Portrait by Nengi Nelson

 artists in their studio - documenting 30 Nigerian artists in their studio

-Ugwu - 001 - proposing a new residential architectural design for the working class and low-middle class of South-Western Nigeria
+Ugwu - 001 - a research project aimed at proposing a new residential architectural design for the working class and low-middle class of South-Western Nigeria

-Twenty-six Filling Stations (a nod to Edward Ruscha’s Twentysix Gasoline Stations) - photographing 26 filling stations in Lagos, Nigeria
+Twenty-six Filling Stations (a nod to Edward Ruscha’s Twentysix Gasoline Stations) - photographing 26 filling stations in Ibadan, Nigeria

-Gates - documenting fading gate designs in Lagos, Nigeria
+Gates - documenting fading gate designs in Nigeria

 The Architectural History of Ibadan - documenting the history of Ibadan, Oyo, through its architecture